 - Your server computer or Genie Server Application was not running at the time of your scheduled backup.

-- If your backups are automated through the Genie Server application, the administrator will receive a task the next time they log in, telling them that the backup has failed.
+- If your backups are automated through the Genie Server application, the administrator will receive a task the next time they log in, telling them that the backup has failed, as seen below:

 - Through the Genie Server application under Maintenance > Preferences > Backup & Restore, you can nominate for Genie to retry the backup after a failed attempt.
 You can select to retry the backup at the next scheduled date and time, or retry after X Seconds/Hours/Minutes.
 Each time Genie fails to perform the scheduled backup it will send the administrator a task.